Archaeological 'treasures,' including 2,400-year-old fruit, discovered at ancient Egyptian city

 However, researchers said that several earthquakes followed by tidal waves led to a 110-square-kilometer portion of the Nile delta collapsing under the sea, taking with it the cities of Thonis-Heracleion and Canopus.
 IEASM "rediscovered" Thonis-Heracleion in 2000 and Canopus in 1999.

 The god Bes was considered to be the protector of people in their daily life.
 He was also worshiped as the protector of pregnant women.
 Gold, 5th to 4th century BCE, Thonis-Heracleion.
+Photo: Christoph Gerigk ©Franck Goddio/Hilti Foundation

 Christoph Gerigk/Franck Goddio/Hilti Foundation